Stale coffee, dry talks, forced networking. Not how you want people to remember your event.

 Use your email marketing list wisely

 First, hit delete.
 It’s time to purge that massive contact list until it only includes relevant leads.
-Then let them know you’re event is coming up.
+Then let them know your event is coming up.

 Don’t send out a mass email.
 If someone in Spain gets a message about your event in San Francisco, you think they’re going to show up?
 Probably not.
 Source: I get these all the time, and I rarely fly from Barcelona to the Bay.